apache/cordova-docs/docs/en/edge/cordova/geolocation/Position/position.md

 Position
 ========

-Contains `Position` coordinates that are created by the geolocation API.
+Contains `Position` coordinates and timestamp, created by the geolocation API.

 Properties
 ----------